Anannya2021/Anannya2021_Defunct.github.io/_posts/2021-03-20-Machine Learning.markdown

 - [Federated Learning][2]

+### Optimizating ML models:

+Hyperparameter tuning is important for machine learning algorithms to enhance a model's performance.
+It is a configuration that is experimented by trial and error to discover the parameters that will result in the best predictions.
+[Hyper-parameter tuning][1]

 ### User Interface Tools For Learning:

 This is an educational sandbox for begineers to learn fundamentals of machine learning intuitively.
 [Machine Learning Playground][1]